kenneth-man/AWS_Cloud_Practitioner_Notes/11 - Deployments and Managing Infrastructure.md

 		</strong>
 	</summary>
 	<font size=4>
-		Automatically deploy code and Monitor the health of an application
+		Automatically deploy code and Monitor the health of an application (upload ZIP, WAR files)
 	</font>
 </details>